 Strengthening/Motor Control Exercises To Improve Hip Recruitment

 There are a variety of excellent exercises that you can perform as part of your exercise routine to improve the strength and motor control of your hip abductors, extensors, and external rotators.
 A study by Messier et al. discussed how increased muscle strength of the lower extremities increases the shock absorption capabilities of the muscles surrounding the knee joint, which ultimately results in lower loading loads of the knee (2).
-Below, we will show you some exercises to help improve hip muscle recruitment!

 Get set up standing near a wall, while standing on one leg (leg further away from the wall), hold a ball against the wall with the outside of your thigh/knee, on the side that is closer to the wall.
 While maintaining this, let your hips/pelvis sink on the side further away from the wall followed by lifting your hip back to push harder into the wall.
 Repeat.

 This is one of our favorite strengthening and stability exercises that will focus on eccentric control and can also help with patellar tracking issues.
 Stand on the edge of a box/step and balance with all of your weight on the leg you want to exercise.
 The other leg will be hovering off the edge of the step.
 Slowly lower your hips, lightly tap the ground with your leg that is in the air, and then come back up.